Skip to main content

 What does as-built documentation include?

-As-built documentation typically includes floor plans, elevations, sections, ceiling plans, and 3D models.
-Deliverables can include point clouds, CAD drawings (DWG), BIM models (Revit), and PDF documentation.
-Scope is customized to project needs—from basic floor plans to full BIM.
+As-built documentation typically includes floor plans, elevations, sections, ceiling plans, and 3D point clouds.
+Deliverables can include registered point clouds (E57, RCP), CAD drawings (DWG), and PDF documentation.
+Point cloud data is BIM-conversion-ready for import into Revit and other BIM platforms.

 Deliverable options